What Does Local Currency Do?

 and insurance can make it necessary for someone to charge much higher than the

-they charge, and to just try to be fair and reasonable in their analysis of
+and to just try to be fair and reasonable in their analysis of those costs.

 currency and partly in national currency (pounds) to cover overhead.